 Client Services > Services

-BSLI has created other study designs to test these kinds of products, as well as to evaluate transmissibility of bacteria from contaminated foodstuffs to hands back to foodstuffs, and whether use of gloves made of various materials for food-handling is protective of the consumer or actually adds to the public health risk of failure to wash hands that gloving originally was intended to solve.
+BSLI has designed custom studies to test these kinds of products, as well as to evaluate transmissibility of bacteria from contaminated foodstuffs to hands and back to foodstuffs, and whether use of gloves made of various materials for food-handling is protective of the consumer or actually adds to the public health risk of failure to wash hands that gloving originally was intended to solve.
 Some of BSLI’s most inventive study design work has been directed at testing the effectiveness of antimicrobial processes for controlling the numerous human factors that contribute to incidence of food-borne diseases.

 Our start-to-finish solution for clinical trials begins with understanding our client’s end goals for the study and aiding them in the study design.
 Throughout the project we remain in on-going contact with our sponsors to ensure that the project is managed with the best interest of the client in mind.…